 Alcohol increases the risk of cancer of the mouth, throat, esophagus, liver, colon, and breast among women, the Centers for Disease Control and Prevention warns.
 Women who drink are also more vulnerable to brain and heart damage than men.
 Their risk of cirrhosis and other alcohol-related liver diseases is higher than for men.

-Drinking is such a big factor that the CDC last week listed limiting alcohol intake as one of its four “totally doable New Year's resolutions” that will reduce the risk breast cancer.
+Drinking is such a big factor that the CDC has listed limiting alcohol intake as one of its four “totally doable New Year's resolutions” that will reduce the risk breast cancer.

 Benefits of giving up booze for a month